dreampipcom/hephaestus/README.md

 "prepublishOnly": "./check-git.sh && npm run build & ..."
 ````

-When you run `npm run publish` next time, if any of the criteria doesn't meet the rules, this script will exit 1 and the publishing of your package will be interrupted.
+When you run `npm publish` next time, if any of the criteria doesn't meet the rules, this script will exit 1 and the publishing of your package will be interrupted.

 I hope this helps.